 In a recent blog, Susan Coronel, Executive Director, LTC, America’s Health Insurance Plans (AHIP) wrote:

-While many of us will require long-term care services and supports impact many of us as we get older, the advances in medical science have created more younger people who require extended care services, so long-term health care is not limited to just the elderly.
+While many of us will require long-term care services and supports as we get older, the advances in medical science have created more younger people who need extended care services, so long-term health care is not limited to just the elderly.

 AHIP says the need for long-term care services impacts people of all ages, not just for seniors.
-AHOP says approximately 20 million Americans each year under the age of 65 need long-term care services and supports to help them, and their families, deal with a serious illness, health condition or accident.
+AHIP says approximately 20 million Americans each year under the age of 65 need long-term care services and supports to help them and their families deal with a serious illness, health condition, or accident.

 AHIP is asking Congress to act on the following: